puppetlabs/puppet-specifications/language/puppet-functions.md

 * An expression that evaluates to Callable can be called
 * Any other result raises an error

-**NOTE** We may have to wait with supporting calling callables until we have fixed scope since it is not safe to return a lambda and use it later due to the scope implementation in 3x.
-There is no (non expensive) way of asserting that a function does not leak a Callable.

 Type of Given Block
 ---